Mariners' Santiago suspended 10 games for foreign substance

 Santiago, a 33-year-old left-hander, is in his 10th major league season, his first with the Mariners.

-Under a crackdown that started June 21, all pitchers are being checked by umpires during games and Santiago was examined as he exited in the fifth inning.
+Under a crackdown that started June 21, all pitchers are being checked by umpires during games for illicit grip aids and Santiago was examined as he exited in the fifth inning.

 Crew chief Tom Hallion said then that Santiago was ejected for “having a foreign substance that was sticky on the inside palm of his glove.”
 The pitcher said what the umpires found was a combination of rosin and sweat.